|

 Tea Glorious Tea

+.
+Sometimes Tea would be in the drawing room, Lapsang Souchong or Earl Grey, it was fun, special.
+My favorite is Tarry Lapsang.
 Researching for this post I came across this super page, The Tea Page put together by Kai Birger Nielsen there is a very comprehensive page about Tea in London Of course Russian President Vladimir Putin drinks tea.
 I have always wanted a Samovar

 The benefits of Green Tea Don't miss cupoftea.uk.com